imanuelgittens/ModDev/communicating_effectively/getting_started/reactive_programming.md

 #Reactive Programming For 14 Year Olds

 If I had no resources to learn Reactive Programming other than this [Wikipedia](https://en.wikipedia.org/wiki/Reactive_programming) article, I would surely be doomed.
-I'm sure that most people reading this article would be as thoroughly confused as I was, but as I've come to realize, as programmers we will often be faced with difficult chanllenges that we must overcome and this is no different.
+I'm sure that most people reading this article would be as thoroughly confused as I was, but as I've come to realize, as programmers we will often be faced with difficult challenges that we must overcome and this is no different.
 I hope that my understanding of Reactive Programming from this article will help you to get a better understanding of the concept and it's potential usage.
 Let's get into it..

 Reactive programming is a way of writing your programs such that the output is always dependent on the input.
 If the input **changes** at any time, the output will also be **changed**.